vasanthk/browser-rendering-optimization/README.md

 4. Laying out elements on the page
 5. Painting the actual pixels of elements

-## Putting The User In The Center Of Performance (Key Numbers)
+## Putting The User In The Center Of Performance
 * 100 milliseconds
   * Respond to a user action within this time window and they will feel like the result is immediate.
 Any longer and that connection between action and reaction breaks.
 * 1 second
   * Within this window, things feel part of a natural and continuous progression of tasks.
 Beyond it, the user will lose focus on the task they were performing.
 For most users on the web, loading a page or changing views represents a task.
 * 16 milliseconds
   * Given a screen that is updating 60 times per second, this window represents the time to get a single frame to the screen (Professor Math says 1000 ÷ 60 = ~16).
 People are exceptionally good at tracking motion, and they dislike it when their expectation of motion isn’t met, either through variable frame rates or periodic halting.

 ![Browser rendering pipeline - 60fps](https://cdn.rawgit.com/vasanthk/Browser-Rendering-Optimization/master/imgs/60fps.png)